Business professional reviewing benchmark data charts and graphs

 Who uses Headcount Benchmarks?

-Headcount benchmarks are typically used by Consultants, Investors (e.g., Private Equity), Human Resources (‘HR’) and Management teams to support critical workforce decisions.
+Consultants, investors, HR, Finance, and executives typically use headcount benchmarks to inform and support key workforce decisions.
 Some common scenarios behind these decisions include the pursuit of higher profitability, rightsizing after a significant change (e.g., merger or acquisition), and rapid cost out to preserve cash during tough times.

 Ready to benchmark your company?
-Start a free search
+Start your search

 How to perform Headcount Benchmarking